The Fate of The Country With Steve Bannon & Chase Geiser | One American Podcast

 It's not about, yes, individuals.

-Remember, I I think I would say that Judea Christian West has put the other day, it's predicated upon the individual, the family as a unit in the and the nation state.
+Remember, I think I would say that Judea Christian West has put it the other day, is predicated upon the individual, the family as a unit in the nation state.

 And populism is not communism.

-They see that remember Trump's power was that Trump not just puts you in the room, he puts you at the head of the table.
+Remember, Trump's power was that Trump not just put you in the room, he put you at the head of the table.

-We've we elected more congressmen, more senators, one, and we lost the country.
+We've elected more congressmen, more senators, one, and we lost the country.

 You saw that on the afternoon of January 20th, 2021, what the illegitimate Biden regime was doing, we had lost the country.

-So that's because the Republican Party has become part of the uniparty, it's a controlled opposition.
+So that's because the Republican Party has become part of the Unit Party.

 It's like pro-wrestling.

-Uh when you talk about anything structurally that really needs to change in order to change people's lives and this nation's lives for the better, they completely freak out.
+When you talk about anything structurally that really needs to change in order to change people's lives in this nation's lives for the better, they completely freak out.

-In fact, the never Trumpers and the Republican establishment hate hate the um the populist nationalist movement, MAGA, ultra mega, and President Trump more than even the Democrats, if if that can be believed.
+In fact, the Never Trumpers and the Republican establishment hate the populist nationalist movement, MAGA, Ultra MAGA, and President Trump more than even the Democrats, if that can be believed.

 Yeah, absolutely.

-And well, and I wanted to so that sort of brings me to my next point, the next question I want to ask you about.
+And I wanted to, so that sort of brings me to my next point, the next question I want to ask you about.

 And I think there's a couple of different things going on.

-Obviously, the last several years have been sort of a like one disaster after another in terms of political and just general societal problems, uh like the pandemic, of course.
+Obviously, the last several years have been sort of like one disaster after another in terms of political and just general societal problems, like the pandemic, of course.

 And it's really easy in the age of the internet and social media to like get this sort of overwhelming sense of hopelessness because everything is so negative because it drives clicks.

-And what I wanted to ask you specifically is like how can individual Americans, how can I, Chase Geyser actually feel like I can make an impact and in change.
+And what I wanted to ask you specifically is like, how can individual Americans, how can I, Chase Geiser, actually feel like I can make an impact and change.

 You're making an impact right now.

-Remember, we did we had we didn't have the House, the Senate, we had nothing on the afternoon of the 20, uh, January 20th, 2021.
+Remember, we didn't have the House, the Senate, we had nothing on the afternoon of the 20, January 20th, 2021.

-And we're on this Sunday, we're 100 days away from the biggest, most important midterm election, I think in the country's history, but at least since 1862, since the Civil War.
+And on this Sunday, we're 100 days away from the biggest, most important midterm election, I think, in the country's history, but at least since 1862, since the Civil War.

 This is massive.

-And right now we can pick up, I don't know, 10, 20, 30, 40, 50, 60 seats, maybe more, and totally turn the country around, stop the illegitimate Biden regime in his tracks.
+And right now, we can pick up, I don't know, 10, 20, 30, 40, 50, 60 seats, maybe more, and totally turn the country around, stop the illegitimate Biden regime in its tracks.

 The technology has made it so that everybody can get engaged.